-Introduction on Features of Node.js
+Introduction to Features of Node.js

-Also, we will look into the event-driven concept and walk through the Event module, its EventEmitter class with its methods.
+Also, we will look into the event-driven concept and walk through the Event module, its EventEmitter class, with its methods.
 Learn how Node.js achieves extremely high performance while operating through a single thread.
-Callback functions concept which allows users to run applications without a buffer.
+Callback functions concept, which allows users to run applications without a buffer.

 Top Features of Node.js